42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 In summary, both APT and Aptitude are powerful package management tools in Debian-based Linux distributions, each with its own set of features and interface preferences.
 Users can choose the tool that best fits their needs and workflow.

 ## AppArmor
-   AppArmor is a Linux security module that restricts the capabilities of individual programs by enforcing security policies, ensuring that programs can only perform actions that are explicitly allowed.\
+   AppArmor is a Linux security module that restricts the capabilities of individual programs by enforcing security policies, ensuring that programs can only perform actions that are explicitly allowed.
+It come preinstalled in Debian.\
    AppArmor uses profiles to define the security policies for each program.
 A profile is a set of rules that specify what actions a program can perform and on which files or directories.
-Profiles are stored in the `/etc/apparmor.d/ directory`.\
+Profiles are stored in the `/etc/apparmor.d/` directory.\
    Apparmor has two types of profile modes, `enforced` and `complain`.
 Profiles in enforcement mode enforce that profile's rules and report violation attempts in `/var/log/syslog`.
 Profiles in complain mode don't enforce any profile rules, just log violation attempts.
    The `apparmor-utils` package contains command line tools for configuring Apparmor.
 Using it you can change Apparmor's execution mode, find the status of a profile create new profiles, etc.